HarrisSte/Work-Day-Scheduler/README.md

 # Description

-With this application, you can easily keep track of your daily tasks.
-Even after you have tpyed in your task you can close your browser and the infomration will reamin on the page.
+With this application, users can easily keep track of their daily tasks.
+The user inputs their desired text in the textbox next to the hour of the day.
+The text that the user types will persist even if the application is closed.
+This way, the user can access their information as it is stored in the local storage of the browser.

-This application also has color-coding indicators to let you know where you are in your day.
-The below key explains the colors are their meaning:
+This application also has color-coding indicators to indicate where you are in your day.
+The below color key explains the colors are their meaning:

 Grey: The hour has passed.
 Red: Indicates that you are currently within that hour.
-Green: Shows furture events that have yet to pass.
+Green: Shows future events that have yet to pass.

 # Link